-With workforces everywhere currently working from home in response to COVID-19, HR leaders around the world are presented with the unique challenge of finding ways to adapt to the current situation and resuming normal business operations.
+With workforces everywhere currently working from home in response to COVID-19, HR leaders are presented with the challenge of finding ways to adapt to the current situation and resuming normal business operations.

 Today, all of us need to find and develop new ways of working.
-Luckily for HR leaders, there is an array of digital tools to help keep business moving forward.
+Luckily for HR leaders, there are an array of digital tools to help keep business moving forward.

 First and foremost, recruitment must still go on.
 Ordinarily, the recruitment of new employees would present numerous challenges during a time when everyone is working remotely.
 However, today, this is made a lot easier.
 Today, through technology, HR professionals can digitally onboard new hires remotely.